-The requirement to contact and exchange of information as mentioned in the first and second subsection, should be seen in context of, inter alia, Section 1-4 of the Municipal Health Services Act (in Norwegian only).
-According to this provision, the municipality's health service shall at all times have the overview of the health situation in the municipality and the factors that may influence it.
-The health service shall propose health-promoting and preventive measures in the municipality.
-The municipality can cooperate with private organisations, etc., where suitable to promote the health service's purposes, cf. Section 1-4, third subsection of the Municipal Health Services Act (in Norwegian only).
+The requirement to contact and to exchange information as mentioned in the first and second subsections should be seen in context of, inter alia, Section 5 of the Public Health Act.
+According to this provision, the municipality shall at all times have the overview of the health situation in the population and the factors that may influence it.
+See also Regulation no. 692 of 28 June 2012 concerning the overview of public health.
+The municipality shall implement necessary measures to meet the municipality's health challenges according to the overview; see Section 7 of the Public Health Act.
+The municipality can cooperate with private organisations, etc., where suitable to promote the health service's purposes, with reference to Section 3-4, first subsection of the Health and Care Services Act.
 Hygienic conditions as mentioned in the second subsection, includes, inter alia, contagion protection, cleaning and drinking water supply.